 In the meantime, you can begin to work on your jar.

-Add a liberal coat of the Glistening Snow-Tex to the top of your jar as well allowing it to “run” down the sides.
+Add a liberal coat of the Glistening Snow-Tex to the top of your jar allowing it to “run” down the sides.
 I used my knife and gently spread it down the jar a little to create the “run” effect.

 Once your little snowman is dry you can begin to work on him some more.

 Use one of the tines on the back of a yellow or orange brad to make a nose.
 Just pull it off and stick it into your foam.
+You could also use the pointy end of a toothpick if you dont have brads.

 Carefully flip the lid into the jar and screw it on tightly.
 I thought the lid needed a little embellishment, so I added more Glistening Snow-Tex around it with a knife.

-Allow everything to dry completely and you are ready to add this one to your winter decor display.
+Allow everything to dry completely and you are ready to add this one to your winter decor display!

 Your kids will love giving this one a shake and watching the snow fly around and fall down.

-Consider making more than one of these DIY mason jar snow globes for your home!
+Consider making more than one DIY mason jar snow globes for your home!
 Or, if you have a little extra time, grab some extra supplies and make multiples because they make great DIY gifts!

 However, if you want to explore other options, you could use glitter inside your snow globes.
 I think that could be even messier, but it would look amazing if you are up to the task of cleaning up glitter!

-You could also cut up some cotton balls and add in some snow glitter for a lovely effect.
+You could also cut up some cotton balls and add some snow glitter for a lovely effect.

 - Felt Christmas Tree For Toddlers